 Based on analysis, we believe that a vendor using the name Yehuo or Blazefire infected the returned system image with Triada.

-Google confirms that advanced backdoor come preinstalled on Android devices
+Production process with a third party used by affected manufacturers.
 Enlarge / Production process with a third party used by affected manufacturers.
-Google
+Google files to encrypt communications.

-Thursday's post also expanded on previous analysis of the features that made Triada so sophisticated.
-For one, it used XOR encoding and ZIP files to encrypt communications.
 And for another, it injected code into the system user interface app that allowed ads to be displayed.
 The backdoor also injected code that allowed it to use the Google Play app to download and install apps of the attackers' choice.